-*No sé lo cual le dijo a su madre. (*I do not know it which he told his mother.)
+But you cannot, for example, replace lo que with lo cual in the sentence No sé lo que le dijo a su madre.
+(I don’t know what he told his mother.)

 Expressions That Use the Spanish Lo

 The best piece of advice I can give you here is to study these expressions and learn them by heart.
-There are only a few and they are used often enough to make them worth the time investment.
+There are only a few and they’re used often enough to make them worth the time investment.

 Here are the five most commonly used expressions with lo:

-Congratulations on taking this huge step to boost you Spanish to the next level.
+Congratulations on taking this huge step to boost your Spanish to the next level.